Dharma: Dharma, life stages and social stratification

 Some texts of Hinduism outline dharma for society and at the individual level.
-Of these, the most cited one is Manusmriti, which describes the four Varnas, their rights and duties.
-Most texts of Hinduism, however, discuss dharma with no mention of Varna (caste).
-Other dharma texts and Smritis differ from Manusmriti on the nature and structure of Varnas.
-Yet, other texts question the very existence of varna.
+Of these, the most cited one is Manusmriti, which describes the four Varnas, their rights, duties, and restrictions.
+Other dharma texts and Smritis differ from Manusmriti in specifics of the nature and structure of Varnas, although most agree that dharma differs by caste.
+Some Hindu voices question whether dharma is tied to varna.
 Bhrigu, in the Epics, for example, presents the theory that dharma does not require any varnas.
-In practice, medieval India is widely believed to be a socially stratified society, with each social strata inheriting a profession and being endogamous.
-Varna was not absolute in Hindu dharma; individuals had the right to renounce and leave their Varna, as well as their asramas of life, in search of moksa.
-While neither Manusmriti nor succeeding Smritis of Hinduism ever use the word varnadharma (that is, the dharma of varnas), or varnasramadharma (that is, the dharma of varnas and asramas), the scholarly commentary on Manusmriti use these words, and thus associate dharma with varna system of India.
+In practice, medieval India is widely believed to be a socially stratified society, with each social strata inheriting a varna and being endogamous.
+Varna could not generally be changed in medieval India; still, a small number of individuals are remembering as renouncing and leaving their Varna, as well as their asramas of life, in search of moksa..
+Manusmriti and succeeding Smritis of Hinduism commonly use the phrase "varnadharma" (that is, the dharma of varnas), and varnasramadharma (that is, the dharma of varnas and asramas).
 In 6th-century India, even Buddhist kings called themselves "protectors of varnasramadharma" – that is, dharma of varna and asramas of life.

 At the individual level, some texts of Hinduism outline four āśramas, or stages of life as individual's dharma.
 These are: (1) brahmacārya, the life of preparation as a student, (2) gṛhastha, the life of the householder with family and other social roles, (3) vānprastha or aranyaka, the life of the forest-dweller, transitioning from worldly occupations to reflection and renunciation, and (4) sannyāsa, the life of giving away all property, becoming a recluse and devotion to moksa, spiritual matters.
 Patrick Olivelle suggests that "ashramas represented life choices rather than sequential steps in the life of a single individual" and the vanaprastha stage was added before renunciation over time, thus forming life stages.

 The four stages of life complete the four human strivings in life, according to Hinduism.
 Dharma enables the individual to satisfy the striving for stability and order, a life that is lawful and harmonious, the striving to do the right thing, be good, be virtuous, earn religious merit, be helpful to others, interact successfully with society.
 The other three strivings are Artha – the striving for means of life such as food, shelter, power, security, material wealth, and so forth; Kama – the striving for sex, desire, pleasure, love, emotional fulfilment, and so forth; and Moksa – the striving for spiritual meaning, liberation from life-rebirth cycle, self-realisation in this life, and so forth.
 The four stages are neither independent nor exclusionary in Hindu dharma.